kjolley/BIGSdb_documentation/data_analysis/rMLST.rst

 .. image:: /images/data_analysis/rmlst3.png

-The tool interface is simply a list of isolate ids to check.
-This will be pre- populated if accessed following a query or directly from an isolate record.
+The tool interface consists of a list of isolate ids to check.
+This will be pre-populated if accessed following a query or directly from an isolate record.
+If the rMLST scheme is defined on the system, you will have a choice as to whether to BLAST the genome sequences to identify the rMLST alleles, or just use the designations that are tagged in the database.
+The latter is much quicker but relies on the record having been scanned and annotated with the rMLST loci.

 Click 'Submit'.

 .. image:: /images/data_analysis/rmlst4.png